nradhesh/library-management-sys-main/frontend/README.md

 # Library Management System

 This project is a Library Management System built using React.js.
-It provides a user-friendly interface for managing books, users, and notifications related to borrowing and returning books.
+It provides a user-friendly interface for managing books, users, and notifications related to borrowing and returning the books.

 ## Features